Ocramius/ProxyManager/README.md

 $proxy->getName(); // empty return
 ```

-Proxy can be created from object, classe name or interface name :
+A Null Object Proxy can be created from an object, a class name or an interface name:

 ```php
 $config  = new \ProxyManager\Configuration(); // customize this if needed for production